Adversarial Attacks on Linear Contextual Bandits: Offline attacks on a Single Context

-The objective of the attacker is to force \linucb to pull arm $a^\dagger$ once presented with context $x^\dagger$.
-This means to find a perturbation of context $x^\dagger$ that makes $a^\dagger$ the most optimistic arm.
+We consider the \linucb algorithm which chooses the arm to pull by maximizing an upper-confidence bound on the expected reward.
+For each arm $a$ and context $x$, the UCB value is given by $\max_{\theta \in \mathcal{C}_{t,a}} \langle x, \theta \rangle = \langle x, \hat{\theta}_{a}^t \rangle + \beta_{t,a} \|x \|_{\wt{V}_{t,a}^{-1}}$ (see Sec.~\ref{sec:preliminaries}).
+The objective of the attacker is to force \linucb to pull \changebrtwo{an arm in $A^\dagger$} once presented with context $x^\dagger$.
+This means to find a perturbation of context $x^\dagger$ that makes \changebrtwo{any arm in $A^\dagger$} the most optimistic arm.
 Clearly, we would like to keep the perturbation as small as possible to reduce the cost for the attacker and the probability of being detected.
 Formally, the attacker needs to solve the following \emph{non-convex} optimization problem: